veronicatesei/hcl-universal-orchestrator-chart/README.md

     gpg:                 imported: 1
     ```

-Verifying the OCLI File

  2. Verify the OCLI file's signature using the following command:

     ```bash
     gpg --verify path-to-OCLI-file